EternityForest/KaithemAutomation/kaithem/data/modules/Chandler/docs/index.md

 If two scenes have the same priority, the scene changed cues most recently goes "on top".

+#### Start/Stop logic
+Scenes can be "active" or stopped.
+You can still use the goto operation to set the cue of a stopped scene, but it will not affect lights, sounds, trigger or respond to events, or auto-advance to the next cue.

+In effect, it acts as a memory to store whatever cue you set it to.
+When the cue becomes active, the current cue is freshly re-entered, restarting its timer(if any) from scratch, and retriggering the enter events.

+This happens even for non-reentrant cues.

 ### Cues

 A scene is a list of "cues", each of which has a set of lighting values